 Steele: One thing to consider and factor into underwriting is that a lot of our commercial properties are built in basins.
 If a quake occurs within the Cascadia Subduction Zone, located off the coast and stretching from Northern Vancouver Island in Canada to Cape Mendocino in California, those basins will strongly amplify ground shaking.

 Ground shaking will vary based on where an earthquake starts and how the fault ruptures.
-Civil engineering simulations done here at the University of Washington show that basin amplification means much higher risk of building collapse than our building codes and standard building designs accounted for.
+Civil engineering simulations done here at the University of Washington show that basin amplification means a much higher risk of building collapse than our building codes and standard building designs accounted for.
 As a result, property damage from a Cascadia quake could be higher than originally expected.

 In the case of any quake in Seattle, buildings constructed before 1990 or so may have additional problems of joints and welds failing.
 The age of a building and the code it was designed under are useful factors for understanding the risk of damage the building would suffer.